starnsy/origamivault/README.md

 ## Features

-- 🔒 AES-256 encryption for secure messaging
+- 🔒 AES-GCM 128-bit encryption using Web Crypto API (no external dependencies)
 - 📱 QR code generation and scanning
 - 🚀 No server required - runs entirely in the browser
-- 🔐 Password-protected decryption
+- 🔐 Password-protected decryption with PBKDF2 key derivation
+- 💾 Works completely offline - no CDN dependencies for encryption

 ## Redundancy